What is Fortnite? Safety guide for parents

 What is a 'Battle Pass'?

-For parents, it’s important to know that although the game is free, players need to purchase the Battle Pass for full access to additional features.
+Although the game is free, players need to purchase the Battle Pass for full access to additional features.
 This then enables them to win new outfits, characters and clothing.

 Although you can access some of the benefits with a Free Pass, children will need a paid Battle Pass for the best rewards.
 This costs 950 V-Bucks which translates to about £8 / $9.50.